-8. If your NetGuardian has multiple amphenols, use the remaining zip ties to keep the amphenol cords tied together.
+8. Use the remaining zip ties to keep the amphenol cords tied together.
 Trim the excess plastic off the zip ties with scissors.

 9. Close the back panel and lock it by turning the black swivel to the vertical position.
-Note: The connectors on the Hinged Pluggable Back Panel support 18 - 26 AWG wire (stranded or solid).
+NOTE: The connectors on the Hinged Pluggable Back Panel support 18 - 26 AWG wire (stranded or solid).
 DPS recommends using 24 AWG wire (stranded).